So you want to start a cottage food business? Here’s what you need to know

 Keeping your cottage food business finances separate from household funds is a smart money move.
 With a business account, you can see exactly how much money is flowing in and out.
 And, at tax time, documenting your expenses and income will be simpler.

-When you’re ready to start a cottage food business, talk to a Consumers business development managers about setting up your business checking account, business credit card and credit card processing.
+When you’re ready to start a cottage food business, talk to a Consumers commercial loan officers about setting up your business checking account, business credit card and credit card processing.
 We’re here to help you grow your business!

 Federally insured by NCUA